 AOTA continues to work with a coalition of practitioner organizations to advocate for additional government support for education of allied health providers and to develop long-term solutions to the problems caused by Medicare’s limitations on reimbursement for student services.

 Last Updated: 11/30/2007

 From: http://www.aota.org/Educate/EdRes/Fieldwork/StuSuprvsn/38386.aspx (downloaded 6/26/09)

 There is no “rule” on this, but my feeling is that 1-2 supervisor per student is fine.
 With good communication between supervisors, and some extra effort, three can work.

-This varies from state to state, school to school and site to site.
+This varies from state to state, College to College and site to site.
 Full-time fieldwork is expected to be the amount of hours that is considered full time in that setting.
-For example, full time in a hospital may be from 7 a.m. to 3:30 p.m., whereas full time in a school may be from 8:30 a.m. to 3:30 p.m.
+For example, full time in a hospital may be from 7 a.m. to 3:30 p.m., whereas full time in a College may be from 8:30 a.m. to 3:30 p.m.
 These are both acceptable.
 Please check state laws to be sure about your student's needs.
 PA has no minimum requirement.
 New Jersey requires a minimum of 720 hours of for licensure.

 You must have at least one year of experience to be qualified to supervise a level II student.
 No experience is required to supervise a level I student.
 Remember, level I students may even be supervised by qualified non-OTs such as PTs, psychologists, and teachers, to name a few.
 In addition, it is not uncommon for level II students to supervise level I students.